ForsakenIdol/CITS4402-Project/README.md

 1. All the images are greyscale, with 112 rows and 92 columns of pixels, and are of the `.pgm` file type.
 When adding new images, please ensure that they are **also** greyscale and conform to the specified dimensions and filetype.
 2. Each class has 10 images.
 When introducing a new class, please ensure that it has **at least** 10 images.
 3. Please follow the naming convention given in the `FaceDataset` folder.
 Each class has the name `s<num>` where `<num>` is the next consecutive number from the previous class.
+The program will assign these numbers to the corresponding classes.

 ## The Method